tpm2-software/tpm2-openssl/doc/INSTALL.md

 make install
 ```

+By default, the ossl-modules directory is auto-detected using pkg-config.
+To
+install the provider to another directory call configure `--with-modulesdir`
+and specify a full patch.

 # Testing the Provider
 To test the Provider you need a working TPM2 chip or a TPM2 simulator.